Advanced Quantum Theory (MAGIC101)

 Autumn 2019 (Monday, October 7 to Friday, December 13)

 Students should have attended either a first course in quantum mechanics, or have some knowledge of operator theory (on infinite dimensional Hilbert spaces); ideally both, but participants with experience in either area are welcome.
+For some lectures, familiarity with other topics in Theoretical/Mathematical Physics will be helpful, such as Genera Relativity / differential geometry.

 The presentation style is expository, i.e., each lecture will give an overview of a subject area, rather than working out the technical details.
 A tentative list of topics is: * Probability theory * Basics of quantum theory * Algebras, states, GNS representation * Thermodynamics and the KMS condition * Free quantum fields on Minkowski space * Linear quantum fields on curved spacetimes * Frameworks for interacting quantum field theories